Hearing Conservation Program

 3.1 NOISE SURVEYS/MONITORING

-The Environment, Health, and Safety (EH&S) Office surveys work areas where noise levels may equal or exceed 85 dBA.
+The EH&S Office surveys work areas when information indicates that any employee's exposure may equal or exceed an 8-hour time-weighted average of 85 decibels.
 Noise monitoring is used to confirm noise levels and to identify workers to participate in the Hearing Conservation Program.
 Noise monitoring also allows for the proper selection of hearing protection.
 In circumstances such as high worker mobility, significant variations in sound level, or a significant component of impulse noise make area monitoring generally inappropriate, Caltech will use representative personnel sampling to determine employees' noise exposure.
-All noise monitoring at Caltech is performed according to Cal-OSHA guidelines.
+All noise monitoring at Caltech is performed in accordance with Cal-OSHA guidelines.

 - If the assigned hearing protectors are suspected of providing inadequate protection.